pseudo-su/graphql-foosball/src/01_implement-query-typedefs/TASK.md

   - Each player is either on team "A" or "B"
   - Each team is assigned a color of `WHITE` or `YELLOW`
   - Keeps track of the points scored for team A and team B
-- A user
-  - Can own many tables
-  - Can own many leagues

 The typedefs should support users querying the following information: